genotrance/px/README.md

 ## Examples

 Use `proxyserver.com:80` and allow requests from localhost only:

   `px --proxy=proxyserver.com:80`

 Don't use any forward proxy at all, just log what's going on:

   `px --noproxy=0.0.0.0/0 --debug`

 Allow requests from `localhost` and all locally assigned IP addresses.
 This is very useful for Docker for Windows and VMs in a NAT configuration because all requests originate from the host's IP:

   `px --proxy=proxyserver.com:80 --hostonly`

 Allow requests from `localhost`, locally assigned IP addresses and the IPs specified in the allow list outside the host:

   `px --proxy=proxyserver:80 --hostonly --gateway --allow=172.*.*.*`

 Allow requests from everywhere.
 Be careful, every client will use your login:

   `px --proxy=proxyserver.com:80 --gateway`

-NOTE:
-  In Docker for Windows you need to set your proxy to `http://<your_ip>:3128` (or actual port Px is listening to) and be aware of https://github.com/docker/for-win/issues/1380.
+NOTE: In Docker for Windows you need to set your proxy to `http://<your_ip>:3128` (or actual port Px is listening to) and be aware of https://github.com/docker/for-win/issues/1380.

+Workaround:

-  Workaround: `docker build --build-arg http_proxy=http://<your ip>:3128 --build-arg https_proxy=http://<your ip>:3128 -t containername ../dir/with/Dockerfile`
+`docker build --build-arg http_proxy=http://<your ip>:3128 --build-arg https_proxy=http://<your ip>:3128 -t containername ../dir/with/Dockerfile`

 ## Dependencies

 Px doesn't have any GUI and runs completely in the background.
 It is distributed using Python 3.x and PyInstaller to have a self-contained executable but can also be run using a Python distribution with the following additional packages.

   `netaddr`, `psutil`, `winkerberos`

   `futures` on Python 2.x

 Px is tested with the latest releases of Python 2.7, 3.4, 3.5 and 3.6 using the Miniconda distribution.

 In order to make Px a capable proxy server, it is designed to run in multiple processes.
 The number of parallel workers or processes is configurable.
 However, this only works on Python 3.3+ since that's when support was added to share sockets across processes in Windows.
 On older versions of Python, Px will run multi-threaded but in a single process.
 The number of threads per process is also configurable.

 ## Feedback

 Px is definitely a work in progress and any feedback or suggestions are welcome.
-It is hosted on GitHub (https://github.com/genotrance/px) with an MIT license so issues, forks and PRs are most appreciated.
+It is hosted on [GitHub](https://github.com/genotrance/px) with an MIT license so issues, forks and PRs are most appreciated.
+Also join us on [Gitter](https://gitter.im/genotrance/px) to chat about Px.

 ## Credits

+Thank you to all [contributors](https://github.com/genotrance/px/graphs/contributors) for their PRs and all issue submitters.

 Px is based on code from all over the internet and especially acknowledges these sources: